ranfysvalle02/autoencoder-101/README.md

    **Usage**: Visualizing the latent space can help understand how well the autoencoder is capturing the essential features of the data.
    **Relevance**: Techniques such as t-SNE or PCA can be applied to the latent representations to visualize clustering and distribution of the text data, giving insights into the model's effectiveness.

+**t-SNE (t-Distributed Stochastic Neighbor Embedding)** and **PCA (Principal Component Analysis)** are both dimensionality reduction techniques used to visualize high-dimensional data in a lower-dimensional space, making it easier to understand and analyze.

+### PCA (Principal Component Analysis)
+Imagine you have a bunch of balloons in a room.
+PCA finds the main directions (axes) along which the balloons are spread out the most.
+It then projects the balloons onto these axes, creating a simpler view of the room.

+### t-SNE
+Think of t-SNE as a way to group similar balloons together.
+It doesn't just look at the overall spread like PCA, but also considers the local relationships between balloons.
+It tries to keep nearby balloons close together in the new view while pushing faraway balloons apart.

+**In simpler terms:**

+* **PCA:** Finds the main patterns or trends in the data.
+* **t-SNE:** Focuses on preserving local structures and relationships between data points.

+**In the context of autoencoders:**

+* The latent space created by an autoencoder can be very high-dimensional.
+* Using t-SNE or PCA can help visualize this latent space to understand how the autoencoder is learning to represent the data.
+* This visualization can provide insights into the model's effectiveness and help identify any potential issues.

 6. **Hyperparameter Tuning**
    **Usage**: Adjusting hyperparameters such as learning rate, batch size, and architecture choices can significantly impact the performance of autoencoders.
    **Relevance**: Effective tuning helps prevent overfitting or underfitting, ensuring that the model generalizes well to new data.
 Techniques such as grid search or random search can be employed to systematically explore hyperparameter combinations, while using cross-validation can provide a reliable estimate of model performance across different parameter settings.